nbittich/app-burgernabije-besluitendatabank/README.md

 [The back-end for BNB](https://burgernabije-besluitendatabank-dev.s.redhost.be/), a project that uses linked data to empower everyone in Flanders to consult the decisions made by their local authorities.

 This project has different important moving parts:
-- The harvester.
+- The harvester (which is available in [the app-lblod-harvester repository](https://github.com/lblod/app-lblod-harvester)).
 This processes government-provided data into consumable [data endpoints, which you can view here](#what-endpoints-can-be-used)
 - The back-end (this repository).
 This is a docker-compose configuration that combines the front-end together with other services.
 - The front-end (which is available in [the frontend-burgernabije-besluitendatabank repo](https://github.com/lblod/frontend-burgernabije-besluitendatabank)).
 This is an Ember frontend